 The Hero Ingredient: Butternut squash.
 After roasting the vegetable in the oven, toss the tender squash into your creamy pasta creation full of flavorful garlic and thyme.

-The Pro Tip: This pasta will stay fresh for several days, so Lindsay of Pinch of Yum recommends making this recipe in a big batch to be enjoyed for days to come.
+The Pro Tip: This pasta will stay fresh for several days, so Lindsay of Pinch of Yum recommends making this recipe in a big batch to be enjoyed as leftovers.

 Orecchiette With Peas, Asparagus, and Mascarpone

 The Recipe: Orecchiette with Peas, Asparagus, and Mascarpone

 The Hero Ingredient: There's nothing quite as decadent as a large dollop of mascarpone cheese.
 Here, it's used to top this lemony, light pasta dish full of chopped asparagus and sugar snap peas.

 The Pro Tip: Heather of Flourishing Foodie warns against overcooking your vegetables.
 The asparagus and sugar snap peas should remain crisp in texture.